joshfreeman00/GymFit/TESTING.md

 ## Browser Compatibility

-* The following images shows the website being tested in both Chrome and Safari browsers.
+* The following images show the website being tested in both Chrome and Safari browsers.

 - Chrome